Research group

 Biography

 Thea joined the lab in 2019 as a doctoral student funded by NERC.
-Previously, she completed a BSc (Hons.) in Biological Sciences at the University of Edinburgh.
-While an undergrad, she carried out a summer research project funded by the Gatsby Charitable Foundation in Prof. Liam Dolan's lab at the University of Oxford, investigating a microtubule-dependent mechanism for growth point stability in tip growing Marchantia polymorpha rhizoids.
-In her final year research project at the Royal Botanic Garden Edinburgh in Dr. Catherine Kidner’s group she identified a link between variation in genomic repeats and reproductive barriers between conspecific populations in the species-rich genus Begonia.
+Previously, she graduated with a BSc (Hons.) in Biological Sciences from the University of Edinburgh.
+While an undergraduate, she carried out a summer research project funded by the Gatsby Charitable Foundation in Prof. Liam Dolan's lab at the University of Oxford, looking into microtubule regulation of Marchantia polymorpha rhizoid growth.
+Her final year undergraduate research project was in Dr. Catherine Kidner’s group at the Royal Botanic Garden Edinburgh.
+Here she identified a link between variation in genomic repeats and reproductive barriers between conspecific populations of the species-rich genus Begonia.